adamcik/media-progress-timer/README.md

 -----

     var timer = ProgressTimer({
+        // Your callback for updating UI state, required.
         callback: function(position, duration) {
-            // update your UI state in this funcion as need be },
+        },
-        // Target number of milliseconds between callbacks.
+        // Target milliseconds between callbacks, default: 100, min: 10.
         updateRate: 10,
-        // Force the use of the legacy setTimeout fallback.
+        // Force the use of the legacy setTimeout fallback, default: false.
         disableRequestAnimationFrame: false
     });

-    // Call with position, duration.
-Both arguments are optional. timer.start(0, 60000);
+    // When playback starts set the timer and start it: timer.set(0, 60000).start();

-    // Stops the timer preventing any further callbacks. timer.stop();
+    // When playback pauses, stop the timer: timer.stop();

-    // Continue from the position of the last stop. timer.resume();
+    // When playback resumes, start the timer: timer.start();

+    // When a seek event occours update the position: timer.set(position)

-    // Resets the timer to a "blank" state. timer.reset();
+    // When playback stops, reset the timer. timer.reset();

-``ProgressTimer`` can also be called with just the callback if no other options are needed.
+- Just running ``new ProgressTimer(callback)`` is also possible if you don't want to set any options.
+- All function return `this` and are thus chainable.
+- The initial state of the timer is a position of zero and an infinite duration.
+- For the ``set`` call you may omit duration, in this case the timer will continue using the previous duration.
+- Positions will always be normalized to a number between zero and duration.
+- Durations will be normalized to a number between zero and infinite, null is considered an alias for infinite.

 Background
 ----------